-- Jurassic Park (1993): In the source material, John Hammond was a Manipulative Bastard who wanted to keep the park open and making money without any concern for the blatant risks.
+- In the source material, John Hammond was a Manipulative Bastard who wanted to keep the park open and making money without any concern for the blatant risks.
 When Richard Attenborough was cast as Hammond for the film, Steven Spielberg decided to rewrite the character into a more sincere and grandfatherly Author Avatar.
 (Spielberg also said some parts are based on himself, as he identified with Hammond's obsession with showmanship)

 - Kramer vs. Kramer: Meryl Streep found Joanna to be almost unrealistically evil in the initial script.
 She pushed for the more sympathetic take used in the eventual film.

 - The Maze Runner: While the film still presents Gally as an antagonist, Will Poulter's performance clearly indicates that his actions are committed out of genuine concern for the others' safety.
-As his result, his death scene is treated in a more tragic and sympathetic light and he later turns up alive with a HeelFace Turn in the third film.
+As a result, his death scene is treated in a more tragic and sympathetic light and he later turns up alive with a Heel–Face Turn in the third film.